leeroybrun/webtorrent-transcode/README.md

 ## Todo

+- [ ] Make the player aware if it can use byte-ranges or time-ranges (depending on if the media needs transcoding or not) Actually, only time-ranges seeking (transcoded files) are supported.
 - [ ] Real duration?
   Video.js does display which duration?
   Does .duration() should be the remaining duration, or total duration?
 - [ ] Green artifacts when seeking
   Green artifacts are apperaing when seeking.
   Once the image change/camera move, the green parts are replaced with the real images.
 - [ ] Transcode only what is needed
   MKV may need only audio to be transcoded?
   - https://www.reddit.com/r/Chromecast/comments/22wbge/videostream_now_supports_all_file_formats/cgrc8og/
 - [ ] Use static ffmpeg?